-Please do not delay in making your application to the School Placement and Admissions Team because you are waiting for the outcome of statutory assessment of special educational needs; as this may restrict the options that may be available to you.
+Please do not delay your application to the School Placement and Admissions Team while waiting for the outcome of a statutory assessment of special educational needs, as this could limit your available options.
+There is no guarantee that an EHCP will be awarded, so you must apply through admissions even if your child is undergoing an EHC Needs Assessment.
+This applies even if your preference is for an out-of-borough or special school.